 The Access and Mobility Management function (AMF) performs:

-- Registration management;
+- registration management;

-- Connection management;
+- connection management;

-- Reachability management;
+- reachability management;

-- Mobility Management;
+- mobility Management;

-- Forwarding of UE Policy towards the served UE;
+- forwarding of UE Policy towards the served UE;

-- Reporting of the UE state to the (V-)PCF; and
+- reporting of the UE state to the (V-)PCF;

-- Forwarding of the UE policy enforcement result received from the UE to the (V-)PCF.
+- forwarding of the UE policy enforcement result received from the UE to the (V-)PCF; and

 NOTE: The AMF invokes the Namf_Communication service specified in 3GPP TS 29.518 [14] to report the UE policy enforcement result.

-- Forwarding of the N2 PC5 policy towards the NG-RAN.
+- forwarding of the N2 PC5 policy (e.g. for V2X communications, for 5G ProSe) towards the NG-RAN.

 The Visited Policy Control Function (V-PCF) provides the functions described in subclause 4.1.3.1 towards the visited network as NF service producer and acts as NF Service consumer toward the H-PCF, performing the following functions:

-- Receiving policy control request triggers, ANDSP, URSP, V2XP and ProSeP from the H-PCF;
+- receiving policy control request trigger(s) and/or UE policy (e.g. ANDSP, URSP, V2XP, ProSeP) from the H-PCF;

-- Receiving the N2 PC5 policy from the H-PCF; and
+- receiving the N2 PC5 policy (e.g. for V2X communications, for 5G ProSe) from the H-PCF; and

-- Reporting of the UE state and UE policy enforcement result to the H-PCF.
+- reporting of the UE state and UE policy enforcement result to the H-PCF.